Giorgios-Kampouropoulos/PM-with-WGAN-GP-sampling/README.md

 ## 📊 The Dataset

-This project uses the **AI4I 2020 Predictive Maintenance Dataset**.
+This project uses the **AI4I 2020 Predictive Maintenance Dataset** (with a small change in the feature columns).
 It's a synthetic dataset that simulates real-world predictive maintenance scenarios and was created for this purpose.

 -   **Source:** [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset)
 -   **Reference Paper:** [Explainable Artificial Intelligence for Predictive Maintenance Applications](https://ieeexplore.ieee.org/document/9268676) by Matzka, S.